Raag Yaman – Easy Beginner’s Guide

 Ratiyan katat mori taare gin gin

-Tips to practise
+Tips to Practise

 3. Try to sing the bandish, at first it may not be as sweet as you want, but with practise over time please be assured that it will come out.
 Remember there is only one short cut – Practise, Practise & More Practise.